aametwally/WEVOTE-web/README.md

     4. Activate the `MongoDB` service: `sudo service mongod start`, then start the web application: `npm start`.

-4. Edit the security group attached to your instance and add new **Inbound** rule with the following parameters:
+4. From the Amazon Web Console, edit the security group attached to your instance and add new **Inbound** rule with the following parameters:

 Type | Protocol | Port Range | Source
 ------------ | ------------- | ------------- | -------------
 Custom TCP Rule | TCP | 8080 | ::/0, 0.0.0.0/0

-5. From the browser access to our instance url at protocol 8080 (e.g `http://ec2-54-157-9-86.compute-1.amazonaws.com:8080`).
+5. From the browser access to your instance url at protocol 8080 (e.g `http://ec2-54-157-9-86.compute-1.amazonaws.com:8080`).